danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 There are two more variables in the example: `mouseX` and `mouseY`.
 These variables change and are subject to mouse movement for tracing the corresponding x and y coordinates.
 If you want to know the exact mouseX and mouseY coordinates, you can also use `print()` or `console.log()` to display the two values in the web console area.
 (A small exercise: How to write a line of code to display or print the mouseX value on the web console?)

 Although it is commonplace to use the metaphor of a container to illustrate the variable as a concept, it is important to add that each container has an address (we might say that it is in a particular place on a shelf, and the computer needs to know where).
-A variable name can be customized in a way that is readable and meaningful for humans but how it operates at the level of execution does not take into the consideration of such meanings, in which programming oscillates between natural language expression as well as computer operation and execution (we will return to this double coding discussion in Chapter 7, "Vocable Code").
+A variable name can be customized in a way that is readable and meaningful for humans but how it operates at the level of execution does not take into the consideration of such meanings, in which programming oscillates between natural language expression as well as computer operation and execution (we will return to this double coding discussion in Chapter 7, "Vocable code").

 Technically speaking, by declaring a variable, it also declares an address where the computer memory can hold the value.
 In short, each variable is stored in a block of computer memory which is located inside physical and concrete memory like RAM that reconfigure the space.
 Each block has an identifier called the memory address so that the computer knows where to store it and retrieve it while the program is running.
 Creating and declaring a variable is not only a programming issue, hardware is also involved in space allocation for data storage.
 As such, software and hardware are inseparable, and it's just that we aren't able to see the inner micro-workings of a computer whilst it is handling data.[^chun]